Verma-MK/Verma-MK/README.md

 ![Banner](./Banner.svg)

 #  ⚔️ One Board.
 One Bot.
-Infinite Regret. ⚔️
+Victory or Oblion — Choose Your Fate. ⚔️

 **Test your strategy.
 Face my undefeated AI by opening a GitHub Issue.**